An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Introduction

 \section{Introduction}

-Student dropout in higher education continues to impose substantial costs on individuals, families, institutions, and society.
-Higher-education leaders have emphasized the persistence of the problem, arguing that the core challenge is not only financing but also completion and persistence \cite{Crow2023CompletionCrisis,Shapiro2023SomeCollegeNoCredential}.
+In the United States alone, roughly 30\% of undergraduates withdraw after their first year---costing over \$9~billion in unrealized public investment and foreclosing social mobility pathways~\cite{Schneider2010FirstYearAttrition}---yet most early-warning systems tell counselors \emph{who} is at risk without revealing \emph{when} risk peaks, leaving institutions unable to time a support nudge to the onset of disengagement.
+Rather than conceptualizing dropout as a static outcome, we model withdrawal as a dynamic process unfolding over academic time.

 A large body of work has studied dropout prediction using machine-learning models built from demographic, academic, and engagement signals.
-However, many operational approaches still emphasize static, single-time risk estimates that primarily address \emph{who} is likely to drop out, offering limited resolution about \emph{when} risk intensifies over the course timeline \cite{Prenkaj2021SurveyMLDropout,AndradeGiron2023DropoutMLReview}.
-This mismatch often constrains institutions to reactive support or poorly timed interventions relative to the onset of disengagement.
-In practice, moving from prediction to action requires (i) expressing risk in temporal terms, (ii) translating temporal risk into auditable decision rules and timing, and (iii) comparing alternative support scenarios as explicit intervention policies \cite{McmahonSembiante2020MeaningfulIntervention,Ortigosa2019LabToProductionEWS,Plak2021StudentCounsellingEWS}.
+However, many approaches still emphasize static, single-time risk estimates~\cite{Prenkaj2021SurveyMLDropout}.
+In practice, moving from prediction to action requires (i)~expressing risk in temporal terms, (ii)~translating temporal risk into auditable decision rules and timing~\cite{MartinezCarrascal2023SurvivalOULAD}, and (iii)~comparing alternative support scenarios, as informed by the OnTask approach~\cite{Pardo2018OnTask}.
+These three requirements correspond directly to RQ1 (temporal risk modeling), RQ2 (policy simulation and trigger-schedule design), and RQ3 (subgroup-sensitive scenario analysis).

 \textit{From prediction to policy.} Static risk scores primarily indicate \emph{who} is at risk, but operational support also depends on \emph{when} risk increases and which decision rule triggers action.
-Once risk is expressed as a time-indexed hazard trajectory, the next step is to compare explicit intervention rules as scenario configurations (e.g., triggering criteria and short windows of hypothetical hazard reduction).
-Here, the policy layer is used for \emph{structural} evaluation: it contrasts survival trajectories implied by the model under alternative scenarios, without claiming observational identification of causal effects \cite{Igelstrom2022CausalInferenceObs,DoutreligneVaroquaux2025PredictiveDecisionCausal}.
+Once risk is expressed as a time-indexed hazard trajectory, the next step is to contrast model-implied survival trajectories across alternative hypothetical scenarios, enabling structural evaluation of competing support policies~\cite{Keil2014ParametricGFormula,Dickerman2022CounterfactualRisks}.